Energinet-DataHub/opengeh-measurements/source/core/src/core/contracts/README.md

 This directory contains contracts.

-## Data products

-The contracts are written as data products in the form of a Python file that contains the Structured Data of the contract.

 ## Protobuf

 In this folder we have protobuf files and the `assets` folder contains the descriptor files.